huggingface/transformers/docs/source/en/autoregressive_generation.md

 Autoregressive generation with other modalities behave mostly as described above for LLMs.
 As such, let's focus on the differences that you may enconter when generating with other modalities:
 * Non-text model inputs rely on the [`AutoProcessor`](https://huggingface.co/docs/transformers/model_doc/auto#transformers.AutoProcessor) class for pre-processing;
-* If the output of your model's forward pass is not a discrete set (e.g. if they are embeddings), then the logit processing step described above does not apply, but there may be custom model output processing steps between iterations.
+* If the output of your model's forward pass is not a discrete set (e.g. if they are embeddings), then your model has a custom `generate` function with a similar interface, and you should check your model's docs.

 And... that's it!